What is a veterinary ultrasound?

 Your vet can use an ultrasound to see the architecture of your pet's organs to find and identify objects.
-With ultrasounds and other diagnostic tools, our veterinarians at Poster Veterinary Associates can accurately diagnose your pet's medical issues to effective treatment can be administered.
+With ultrasounds and other diagnostic tools, our veterinarians at Westport Veterinary Associates can accurately diagnose your pet's medical issues to effective treatment can be administered.

 This tool gives us the ability to differentiate soft tissue masses, foreign bodies and fluid from one another — a task that may be difficult to achieve with a digital X-Ray.
 The ultrasound generates sound waves that will not be painful or harmful to your dog or cat.